kshedden/case_studies/methods/survival.md

 The *baseline hazard function* $h_0$ is unknown and arbitrary, i.e. it is not assumed to follow any parametric family.
-This is therefore a *semi-parametric* model since is has a finite-dimensional parameter of interest $\beta$ and an infinite-dimensional nuiscance parameter $h_0$.
+This is therefore a *semi-parametric* model since is has a finite-dimensional parameter of interest $\beta$ and an infinite-dimensional nuisance parameter $h_0$.
 It turns out that it is possible to estimate $\beta$ using a type of maximum-likelihood technique without simultaneously estimating $h_0$.
-This makes the PH model feel in practice like a conventional parametric model estimated using maximum likelihood.
+This makes the PH model feel in practice more like a conventional parametric model estimated using maximum likelihood.
 The cumulative baseline hazard function can be estimated in a separate step if desired, using a modified version of the Nelson-Aalen estimator discussed above.

-When interpreting the results of a PH model, the fact that it is based on proportionalithy of the hazard function is key.
+When interpreting the results of a PH model, the fact that it is based on proportionality of the hazard function is key.
 Thus, a given regression slope $\beta_j$ is the *log hazard ratio* when comparing the hazard functions for two individuals who differ by one unit on variable $X_j$, and have identical values for all other variables.
 The estimated hazard